jbcoe/value_types/DRAFT.md

 5. _Mandates_: `is_default_constructible_v<T>` is `true`,
   `is_copy_constructible_v<T>` is `true`.

-6. _Effects_: Constructs a polymorphic owning a uses-allocator constructed `T`.
+6. _Effects_: Constructs a polymorphic owning a default constructed `T`.
    `allocator_` is direct-non-list-initialized with alloc.

 7. _Postconditions_: `*this` is not valueless.